AntonioPiga/AntonioPiga/README.md

-# Hi there 👋
+# Hi there Antonio Piga👋

-## Backend Engineer | Certified AWS Cloud Solutions Architect | Java Backend Engineer
+## Backend Engineer | Solutions Architect | Tech leader

 ### About Me

-I'm a passionate software engineer currently serving as the backend engineer at Engineering SPA since May 2021.
+I'm a passionate software engineer who began my journey in May 2021 when I started my first projects at BE Digitech (Engineering SPA).
+Nowadays, I work as a tech lead for Step4Business and Azimut Marketplace, and as a Solutions Architect for Nuvolaris Inc

 Certified as an AWS Cloud Solutions Architect and Java Backend Engineer by JetBrains, I thrive in remote work environments and am open to exciting projects.
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/antoniopiga/) for professional inquiries.